pytorch/rfcs/PyTorch-Sparse-Roadmap.md

 The goal is to get all the "not implemented" entries to "supported" for each combination of inputs.
-Ideally, there would be comprehensive unit tests for each case to ensure correct behavior.
+Ideally, there would be comprehensive unit tests for each case to ensure correct behaviour.

 The principle GitHub issues related to this work are: